JCThomas4214/CassMask/README.md

     { col1: '[uuid]', col2: '[timeuuid]', col3: '[created time]', col4: 'test4', col5: 57 }
 */
 ```
-> Note: Cassmask on first model instance query will create a table based off the model if the table does not exist => Holder index might be index+1

 <a name="whyObservables"></a>

 # Why Observables?

-Observables are basically fancy promises that operate under event streams which give us very interesting opportunities to seam sets of queries and filter results.
+Observables are fancy promises that operate under event streams which give us opportunities to seam these streams together and filter results.
 For more information about observables and the [ReactiveX](http://reactivex.io/) RxJS library [click here](http://reactivex.io/rxjs/).

 <a name="eqObservable"></a>

-## Every Query is an Observable.
+## Everything is an Observable.

-In CassMask every query executes in an observable and passes an Entity object through the observer.next() argument.
-The more query functions you seam together the more Observables will be [concatenated](http://reactivex.io/documentation/operators/concat.html) together, creating the final seamed observable that will be subscribed to passing Entities you can interact with.
+In CassMask every query, event hook, and validation is executed inside an observable and it uses RxJS [concatenate](http://reactivex.io/documentation/operators/concat.html) to seam them together to ensure proper sequence on subscribe.

 <a name="entityObject"></a>

 ## The Entity.

-Similar to Javascript [Promise](https://www.promisejs.org/)'s resolve argument, once observer.next() is called per observable basis, an Entity object is passed as the argument giving you an opportunity to interact with it.
-The Entity object give access to a couple useful functions, save() and remove().
-Save() will take the current properties and create a query string to UPDATE (INSERT) a row in the table.
-Similar to save(), remove() will take the current properties and DELETE from the table.
-The Entity properties will instantiate from either the response row from the corresponding query or if the query does not respond with data (UPDATE, INSERT, DELETE), holds the key value pairs that were inputted for the query in the first place.
+Once a query is executed in the stream an Entity object (or array of Entities) will be passed as the observer.next() argument giving the developer an opportunity to interact with it.
+The Entity object gives us access to a couple useful functions, save() and remove().
+Save() will take the current attributes of the Entity and create a query string to UPDATE (INSERT) a row in the table.
+Similar to save(), remove() will take the current attributes and DELETE from the table.
+An Entity (or array of Entities) will be created from either the response row array from the corresponding query, or if the query does not respond with data (UPDATE, INSERT, DELETE), will be created from the key value pairs that were used in the original Schema query function.

 <a name="eIssues"></a>

 ### Important Limitations.

-This of course poses some issues.
-If the query does not respond with data then a particular Entity instance may not have the properties to INSERT, UPDATE, and/or DELETE rows in a table.
+In order to use CassMask well, it's important to understand CQL.
+If the query does not respond with data (SELECT) then a particular Entity instance may not have the attributes to INSERT, UPDATE, and/or DELETE rows in a table.
 Specifically the necessary [Partition Key](https://docs.datastax.com/en/cql/3.3/cql/cql_using/useSimplePrimaryKeyConcept.html#useSimplePrimaryKeyConcept) and [Clustering Columns](https://docs.datastax.com/en/cql/3.3/cql/cql_using/useCompoundPrimaryKey.html) to obtain the specificity required to UPDATE/DELETE a certain row.
 The remove() and update() querying functions in your Schema object will require your Primary Keys in order to function correctly so the problem is not as apparent as create() where certain keys may be generated on the database itself (uuid, timeuuid, timestamp, etc..).

 An [event hook](#eventHooks) could be used to protentially solve this delema.
-For the create() Schema function we could hook into the 'save' event query promise and execute a SELECT query to find the most recently appended row and pass this object through the observer.next() argument, which could be used in your endpoint.
-This is not done automatically because of the level of involvement required to create tables for sorting.
+We could hook into the 'create' event and execute a SELECT query to find the most recently appended row and pass this object through the observer.next() argument, which could be used in your endpoint.
+This is not done automatically because of the level of involvement required to create tables with a certain clustering order.

 <a name="entityExample"></a>